 Do I need to be a member to come to your events?

 If you are a member of British Naturism (BN) or another naturist club, please come along and show your valid membership card for entry.
-If not, please go to the Contact Us page and 'Request an invitation for trial visits'.
+If not, please go to the Contact Us page and 'Request an invite for trial visits'.

 This all seems very bureaucratic...
 Why?

 The management committee of Watford Naturist Swimming Club has been at the forefront of developing policies for the protection of our members, particularly children, and these policies have been presented at a national level to BN, NSPCC, and Police organisations.
 Naturism has been in the spotlight over recent years due to the sexual offences review and we seek to offer the best protection at all times for our members and guests.
-We are sorry if this seems a little onerous at times but we have the best intentions and all information provided is treated in the strictest confidence.
+We are sorry if this seems a little onerous at times, but we have the best intentions and all information provided is treated in the strictest confidence.

 I'm a bit shy...
 Can I wear a swimming costume?